machina-ratiocinatrix/machina-ratiocinatrix.github.io/index.md

     <b>Theodotos</b> - a newly discovered ancient philosopher who anticipated the
             emergence of thingking machines and held dialogues with one or many of them as thought experiments;
+    <b>Thrasymachus</b> - a sophist of ancient Greece  best known as a participant
+            in Plato's "Republic" (Πολιτεία).
     <b>Thingking-Machine</b> - a Machine, performing continuous thingking in the
             course of the dialogue, based on its changing context and content.<br>
 Summary: